CVFireDragon/ExeFSManager/README.md

 ## CFW
 Make sure you have [Notepad++](https://notepad-plus-plus.org/) installed.

-Download [The Source Code](https://github.com/CVFireDragon/ExeFS-Manager/archive/master.zip) of this Repo.
+Download [The Source Code](https://github.com/CVFireDragon/ExeFS-Manager/archive/master.zip) of this Repo. (if you haven't already)

 Open the "source" folder and open "main.cpp" in Notepad++.